 This is an ONLINE VERSION of MAC 2311 - all content is delivered online.
 Students view 32 online lectures and complete lecture quizzes in the course management system Canvas, and complete online homework and quizzes using WebAssign.
 Students are encouraged to post questions and answers on the course discussion board in Canvas.
-Three semester exams and a cumulative final exam are posted in Canvas and administered through ProctorU.
+Three semester exams and a final are posted in Canvas and administered through Proctor U.